 Arrested Aug.
 12, 1920, for possession of “seditious articles and documents,” MacSwiney was tried four days later and sentenced to two years at Brixton Prison in south London.
 He probably wrote the preface and finalized the book deal during his hunger strike.

-Correspondence between MacSwiney and E.P.
-Dutton & Co. is held by Syracuse University.3 My request for copies of this material is backlogged by COVID-19 slowdowns and lower priority due to being unaffiliated with the university.
+E.P.
+Dutton & Co.’s correspondence related to the book is held by Syracuse University.3 My request for copies of this material is backlogged by COVID-19 slowdowns and lower priority due to being unaffiliated with the university.
 I’ll update in a future post.

 Reviews of MacSwiney’s book began to appear in U.S. newspapers the last week of January 1921, a month after his wife, Muriel, and sister, Mary, testified at American Commission on Conditions in Ireland hearings in Washington, D.C.
 The widow returned quickly to Ireland, but the sister remained in America to make the rounds of pro-Irish independence speaking engagements.